For citing in the text, use the author-date format, for example:

 Malcolm, J. (1980).
 Psychoanalysis: The impossible profession.
 Vintage Books.

 Surname, A. A., Surname, B. B., & Surname, C. C. (Year).
 Article title.
 Periodical Title in Italics, volume number(issue number), pages.
 DOI

 Coudounaris, D. N., & Sthapit, E. (2017).
 Antecedents of memorable tourism experience related to behavioral intentions.
 Psychology & Marketing, 34(12), 1084-1093. https://doi.org/10.1002/mar.21048

 Online documents can take various forms; here is an example of a webpage:

-Surname, A. A., & Surname, B. B. (Publication date).
-Title of webpage.
+Surname, A. A., & Surname, B. B. (Year, Month, Date).
+Title of webpage in italics.
 Title of website.
 URL